Hexpur/Hexpur/README.md

 ## Contact Me

-Feel free to reach out to me via My email:
+Feel free to reach out to me via the following platforms:

 - **Email:** parmida.mehrkhah@gmail.com
+- **Discord:** @.purplewitch.
 ## Acknowledgements

 A special thanks to all the developers and contributors whose code, tutorials, and articles have helped me along the way.